rootiest/printcfg/README.md

 The `_CLIENT_VARIABLE` macro in the `user_profile.cfg` file is used to customize the UI macros supplied by mainsail/fluidd.

-printcfg is designed to work alongside those macros to enhance the experience.
+printcfg is designed to work alongside those macros to enhance the experience and provide a more seamless integration with typical klipper workflows.

 Preset profiles are [available](./profiles/) for various common configurations.

+If you would like to submit a profile, please see the [Submitting A Profile](#submitting-a-profile) section below.

+ I'd love to have a wide variety of community profiles available for everyone to choose from!

 Custom configuration can be achieved by editing the `user_profile.cfg` file on your local installation.